 Mark serves as Operations Manager for Rust Street.
 He has been with Rust Street since 2015.
 Mark is a San Angelo native.

-Mark has been married to his sweet wife Jeanne for 24 years.
-They are blessed with 4 children; Joshua and his wife Megan, Jacob and his wife Brianna, Lucas, Allison and 4 grandchildren, Hudson, Harlyn, Brycen and Conner.
+Mark has been married to his sweet wife Jeanne for 28 years.
+They are blessed with 4 children; Joshua and his wife Megan, Jacob and his wife Brianna, Lucas and his wife Lauren, Allison and 4 grandchildren, Hudson, Harlyn, Brycen and Conner.
 They worship with the Johnson Street Church of Christ.

 Jerry is the Assistant Operations Manager for Rust Street.
 He has served with this ministry since 2013.
 Jerry is a life-long resident of San Angelo.

 Jerry has three sisters and two brothers, both who have gone to be with the Lord.
 Jerry’s favorite aspect of his service with Rust Street is talking to people and making sure they have all they need.
 He worships at Paul Ann Baptist Church.